-Please note: Dot Power days and all the materials for them are very carefully prepared for the children that we know are coming.
-We definitely need RSVPs from families, and staff who are intending to come to any of these days.
+Dot Power days and all the materials for them are very carefully prepared for the children that we know are coming.
+We require RSVPs from families and staff who are intending to come to any of these days.

 - Are you sleeping? – featuring YOU (dots 1,3,4,5,6)